 Are you too planning to settle abroad?
 It has now become a trend among Indians to settle abroad either for studies or job.
-They find better opportunities and progress in abroad than in India.
+They find better opportunities and progress abroad than in India.
 But is it so easy to settle abroad?
 No, it isn’t everyone’s piece of cake.
 There are numerous hurdles faced by Indian settle abroad.
 One such problem is food.
 Food is the lifeline of an individual.
 One cannot easily change his eating habits.
 We Indians are very specific about our food.
 Our food is made up of full of spices.

-The very first problem faced by Indian on setting his foot in foreign land is homemade food.
+The very first problem faced by Indian on setting his foot in the foreign land is homemade food.
 We all are addicted to food made by our mother which we call MA KE HAATH KA KHANNA.
 And no food can be compared to food made by our loving mother.
 You can spend a day or two with burgers, pizza, cakes but at last all you need is home cooked food.
 Your longing for food increases day by day and you are left with only two choices.
-Either to cook food for self or make compromise with the existing food culture of the country.
+Either to cook food for self or make a compromise with the existing food culture of the country.